KNIGHTTH0R/social-login-php/README.md

 # How to use
-Simply copy or clone this git repo to your apache web server root dir (/var/www/html/social-login-php/), and then create apache virtual host with domain name kadek.cool
+Simply copy or clone this git repo to your apache web server root dir (/var/www/html/social-login-php/), and then create apache virtual host with domain name kadek.cool, so the local domain kadek.cool is pointing to the location /var/www/html/social-login-php/, then access the page http://kadek.cool/

 # NOTES